DOMESTIC VIOLENCE ASSISTANCE

 LET A WOMAN WHO UNDERSTANDS, HELP YOU

+At some point in your life, you may need domestic violence assistance.
 Unfortunately, many women experience domestic violence, and when they do, they are embarrassed, afraid, or just find it difficult to talk to anyone else about the abuse.
-They not want to involve other family members out of fear of judgement, fear of blame, fear of guilt or shame, or fear of an unsympathetic response.
+They didn’t want to involve other family members out of fear of judgement, fear of blame, fear of guilt or shame, or fear of an unsympathetic response.

 LOVE SHOULD NOT HURT!